 My day started early, multiple times over and again between 2am and 4am when I finally surrendered.
 We had a quick bite at our hotel in Beijing and all three families headed to the airport for our final destinations.
-We and one other family took off on a 2 hour flight to Lanzhou, the capital of our daughter’s province where we were set to meet Ada and finalize our adoption paperwork.
+We and one other family took off on a 2 hour flight to Lanzhou, where me and my husband used to play daisy.slots and meet our first angel, the capital of our daughter’s province where we were set to meet Ada and finalize our adoption paperwork.
 This is both our families’ first adoption and it is wonderfully sweet to have a grace-filled sounding board and cheering squad at the ready when needed!
 Praise God for planning this trip as He did.
 We were given two cribs though, hmmm.
 We were told that we’d meet our children at the hotel when they arrived between 1-2pm and to wait in our room for a phone call.
 Well, I was antsy but the phone finally rang and we made our way to the Western Restaurant of our hotel.
 A few moments later, there was our guide and a couple of nannies (Orphanage caregivers) one of whom was holding our daughter.
 I could only see the back of her head, but she eventually gave us a glance….
 And as much as I wanted her to reach out to me (and say Mama and act like we’d always been mother and daughter) she didn’t.
 Let me stop here and say I didn’t think that was my expectation, but when she fussed and cried and made it evident she wanted to be no where near me or Mark it dawned on me that I thought it’d be easier!

 Later Mark and I discussed the fact that it is good news that her separation from her nannies was so hard.
 They obviously cared for her and she was attached to them despite all the transitions she’s made in her short life.
 The orphanage director walked in and straight away handed Ada to me… She didn’t seem too perturbed by the situation of being in a stranger’s arms but she seemed warm and angry-tired.
 She was fighting off sleep and she kept making attempts at waving it off or groaning the urge to sleep away.
 She finally succumb to rest in her Daddy’s arms for a few minutes before we headed out once again for an official police picture (I might have not fully been paying attention to explanations at this point).
 All I do know is they needed her by herself and happy… and it wasn’t happening folks!
 As a wonderfully wise and honest Grandma once said, there just aren’t any “mamby-pamby” children in this family.
 Ada certainly holds true to that characteristic, she has opinions and makes them known!
 We survived many out-takes with prayer and giving her water out of a bottle cap, and made it back to the hotel for a long nap.
 Well deserved after her 8 hour van ride into Lanzhou this morning.